Osthofentor

 Are there guided tours?

-Check the official website for information regarding guided tours, as these can provide a more in-depth understanding of the site’s history and significance.
+Check the official website for information regarding guided tours, as these can provide valuable insights into the history and significance of the site.

 What’s the best time to visit?